ballerina-platform/ballerina-spec/beps/connector-automation/1434_ai_powered_automation_for_ballerina_connector_generation_from_sdks.md

-1.  **SDK Analyzer:** This module performs a comprehensive analysis of the input SDK to extract foundational API structures, method ignatures, and type definitions, serving as the definitive source of truth for the integration.
+1.  **SDK Analyzer:** This module performs a comprehensive analysis of the input SDK to extract foundational API structures, method signatures, and type definitions, serving as the definitive source of truth for the integration.

 2.  **Additional Information Provider (Optional):** Designed to augment